PipedreamHQ/pipedream/docs/docs/quickstart/README.md

 - First, pass a name as a query parameter and return it in the response
 - Next, POST a JSON payload with a name and return it in the response

-**Use an npm package and pass data between steps (~5 minutes)**
+**Make an HTTP request from a workflow (~5 minutes)**

 We'll modify our HTTP triggered workflow one more time to:

-- Use the `moment` npm package to format the event timestamp
+- Use the **GET Request** action to make an HTTP request to an API endpoint
-- Export the formatted timestamp from a code step so it can be used in a later step
+- Test and inspect the step exports
-- Add a code step to return the data exported by the previous step in the HTTP response
+- Update the workflow response to return data exported by the HTTP request step

+**Use an npm package (~5 minutes)**

+Replace the GET Request action with code using an npm package

+- Use the `axios` npm package in a code step
+- Rename the step

 **Email yourself on new items in an RSS feed (~5 minutes)**